Whisper Vineyards

 Les Rugiens Pommard 1er Cru Pinot Noir 2013

 I’m on a roll with Côte de Beaune reds lately!
 This 13’ Rugiens was absolutely incredible.
 Still brimming with youthful energy - it demanded patience, taking three hours to unfurl, but when it did, what unfolded was a wine of breathtaking purity, intensity, and drive.
 Dark cherries layered with musky florals and a whisper of spice mingled with a strikingly mineral core.
 It grew in stature across the palate, building to a finish that was both super long and fine, leaving a resonant, stony echo.
-Another profound lesson in weightless intensity! — 10 months ago
+Another profound lesson in weightless intensity! — a year ago

 Ira, Andrew and 14 others liked this